Port St. Lucie to host vaccine myth town hall Thursday

-The City of Port St. Lucie will hold a town hall Thursday to answer any concerns surrounding the vaccine.
+The city of Port St. Lucie will hold a town hall Thursday to answer any concerns surrounding the COVID-19 vaccine.

 Pamer has partnered with the city to help administer shots at clinics.